UTMediaCAT/MediaCat-docs/coding_standards.md

 - Ensure that you are using the most up-to-date libraries and packages when newly adding them to the project.
 - Do not use any deprecated functions.

-## Tasks
-Set up CI (Travis or [SonarQube](https://www.sonarqube.org/))?

-It might be difficult to manually enforce all of these but if we opt to use a CI tool ([SonarQube](https://www.sonarqube.org/), for example), we may be able to automate a lot of the review process and have a constant overview of the status of the codebase.